FixedEffects/FixedEffectModels.jl/README.md

 reg(Sales ~ NDI | (State + Year), df)
 ```

-Construct PooledDataArray from one column using `pool`.
-Construct PooledDataArray from multiple columns using `group`
+In the `DataFrames` package, the function `pool` transforms one column into a  `PooledDataArray`, the function `group` transforms multiple columns into a `PooledDataArray`.

 Add interactions with continuous variable using `&`